-Praised for his idiosyncratic sound world that looks beyond the boundaries between ambient, noise, electronic, and classical music, Christopher Cresswell is an internationally recognized composer, sound artist, and guitarist.
+Praised for his “bold, original, and attention grabbing” sound world that blurs the lines between ambient, noise, electronic, and classical music, Chris Cresswell is an internationally recognized composer, sound artist, and guitarist.
 His award winning music has been performed in world class concert halls, local cafes, art museums, and at universities around the world.
 He built a sound installation for the UK’s largest indoor rainforest biome at The Eden Project in Cornwall and once premiered a piece in an abandoned local cinema high atop the remote island cliffs of Madeira, Portugal.
 He is currently the artistic director and guitarist of 315 Ensemble and released his debut album on Ravello Records with 315’s eponymous release in March 2018.
-Upcoming premieres include in the space that separates a new work for wind ensemble and electronics at Central Dauphin and Central Dauphin East High Schools, a stillness, disturbed by the North Jersey Saxophone Youth Ensemble, and a new choral work for the Birmingham, England based choir, Via Nova.
+Recent premieres include in the space that separates a new work for wind ensemble and electronics at Central Dauphin and Central Dauphin East High Schools, a stillness, disturbed by the North Jersey Saxophone Youth Ensemble, and a new choral work for the Birmingham, England based choir, Via Nova.
 As a performer, Cresswell has begun commissioning new works for electric guitar and electronics.
 His first commissioned work, Detunes, Drones was written by Netherlands based composer, Patrick Ellis and will receive its world premiere in the Fall of 2018.
-The 2018-2019 season will include a new piece for trumpet, soprano, and electronics for the New York based duo, Byrne:Kozar:Duo, which is scheduled to premiere at the DiMenna Center in New York City in April 2019 and a new work for violin, viola, and electronics for South African violist, Elsabe Raath.
+The 2018-2019 season will include a new compositions for trumpet, soprano, and electronics for the New York based duo, Byrne:Kozar:Duo, which is scheduled to premiere at the DiMenna Center in New York City in April 2019 and a new work for violin, viola, and electronics for South African violist, Elsabe Raath.